-Appendix 4 TABLE OF DELEGATIONS OF LICENSING FUNCTIONS
+TABLE OF DELEGATIONS OF LICENSING FUNCTIONS

-MATTER TO BE DEALT WITH Final approval of three year FULL COUNCIL LICENSING COMMITTEE- delegated to Licensing Sub-Committee LICENSING COMMITTEE- delegated to Officers Licensing Policy X Policy not to permit casinos Х Fee Setting (when appropriate) Х Application for Premises Licences Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Application for a Variation to a Licence Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Application for a Transfer of a Licence Where representations have been received from the Commission or responsible authorities Where no representations received from the Commission or responsible authorities Application for a Provisional Statement Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Review of a Premises Licence X Application for Club Gaming / Club Machine Permits Where objections have been made and not withdrawn Where no objections made / objections have been withdrawn Cancellation of Club Gaming / Club Machine Permits Х Applications for other Permits Х Cancellation of Licensed Premises Gaming Machine Permits Х Consideration of Temporary Use Notice Х Decision to give a counter notice to a Temporary Use Notice х
+MATTER TO BE DEALT WITH FULL COUNCIL LICENSING COMMITTEE- delegated to Licensing Sub-Committee LICENSING COMMITTEE- delegated to Officers Final approval of three year Licensing Policy х Policy not to permit casinos х Fee Setting (when appropriate) х Application for Premises Licences Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Application for a Variation to a Licence Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Application for a Transfer of a Licence Where representations have been received from the Commission or responsible authorities Where no representations received from the Commission or responsible authorities Application for a Provisional Statement Where representations have been received and not withdrawn Where no representations received / representations have been withdrawn Review of a Premises Licence x Application for Club Gaming / Club Machine Permits Where objections have been made and not withdrawn Where no objections made / objections have been withdrawn Cancellation of Club Gaming / Club Machine Permits x Applications for other Permits x Cancellation of Licensed Premises Gaming Machine Permits Х Consideration of Temporary Use Notice Х notice to a Temporary Use X Notice X --

-SUMMARY OF GAMING MACHINES BY PREMISES
+Appendix 5 SUMMARY OF GAMING MACHINES BY PREMISES

-Machine category Premises type Α B1 B2 В3 B3A B4 С D Large casino (machine/table ratio of 5-1 up to maximum) Maximum of 150 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 150 (subject to machine/table ratio) Small casino (machine/table ratio of 2-1 up to maximum) Maximum of 80 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 80 (subject to machine/table ratio) Pre-2005 Act casino (no machine/table ratio) М Maximum of 20 machines categories B to D (except B3A machines), or any number of C or D machines instead Betting premises and tracks occupied by pool betting Maximum of 4 machines categories B2 to D. (except B3A machines).
-Bingo premises Maxin number o are a premise No limit on category C or D machines Adult gaming centre number o are a num of 20% o of gaming mad vailable for us es in category No limit on category C or D machines Family entertainment centre (with premises licence) on category C or machines Family entertainment centre (with permit) No limit on category D machines Clubs or miners' welfare institute (with permits) Maximum of 3 machines in categories B3A or B4 to D Qualifying alcohol-licensed premises catego autom achines of ry C or D atic upon ïcation Qualifying alcohol-licensed premises (with gaming machine permit) D machir of category C nes as specified n permit Travelling fair No limit on category D machines
+• Machine category Premises type А B1 B2 B3 B3A B4 С D Large casino (machine/table ratio of 5-1 up to maximum) tegories B to D achine/table ratio Small casino (machine/table ratio of 2-1 up to maximum) Maximum of 80 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 80 (subject to machine/table ratio) Pre-2005 Act casino (no machine/table ratio) Maximum of 20 machines categories B to D (except B3A machines), or any number of C or D machines instead Betting premises and tracks occupied by pool betting Maxin num of 4 m achines cate gories B2 to D . (except B 3A machines).
+Bingo premises Maximum of 20% of the total number of gaming machines which are available for use on the premises in category B3 or B4 on category C or machines Adult gaming centre Maximum of 20% of the total number of gaming machines which are available for use on the premises in category B3 or B4 No limit on category C or D machines Family entertainment centre (with premises licence) on category C or machines Family entertainment centre (with permit) No limit on category D machines Clubs or miners' welfare institute (with permits) Maximum of 3 machines in categories B3A or B4 to D Qualifying alcohol- licensed premises categ autor machines of ory C or D natic upon ification Qualifying alcohol- licensed premises (with gaming machine permit) D mach er of category C ines as specified on permit

-Α B1 B2 В3 ВЗА B4 С D
+Travelling fair No limit on category D machines А B1 B2 B3 B3A B4 С D